tantalim/tantalim-docs/docs/models.md

 #### parentLink

 Required only for child models.
 The `parentField` is a string that refers to the name of one field in the parent view.
 The `childField` is a string that refers to the name of one field in the current (child) view.
+On insert (and update), the childField will always default it's value from the parentField.
+This behavior is automatic and does not require a column default.

 #### children